chiyadev/nhitomi/nhitomi-idx/README.md

 # nhitomi-idx

-This is nhitomi backend server written in C#.
+This is nhitomi backend server written in C# using ASP.NET Core.

 ### Prerequisites